 - The email addresses of two or three referrers for letters of reference, which should be professors who can speak to your abilities to do graduate coursework, and/or employers who can speak to your abilities or potential as an ESL/EFL teacher.
 The UA Graduate School will then send them emails asking them to upload the letters.
 Be sure to contact each referrer beforehand and ask him/her to address to the best of their knowledge, in the letter, your:

 - cross-cultural knowledge and sensitivity,

 - teaching performance or potential,

 - leadership activities and potential.

 - If you are an international student whose first language (or one of your first languages) is not English, please self-report TOEFL scores.
 The scores should also be submitted officially to the Grad College.
-After admission you will be required to report official scores.

 - A six- to ten-page writing sample on an academic topic.
 We use this to evaluate your writing ability, not your knowledge of any particular field.